-☞ Seeking unpublished, amazing writing and images — seriously, we'd love to see more art, photos, diagrams, graphic narratives, &c.
+☛ Seeking unpublished, amazing writing and art — we'd love to see more photos, paintings, drawings, diagrams, graphic narratives, &c.
 Artists/photographers may email thumbs or portfolio links if the Art category is closed.

-☞ Copyright stuff: Storm Cellar acquires first serial rights and nonexclusive, ongoing, electronic rights, per our guidelines.
-Serial rights revert to the author upon publication.
-Contributors receive $10 honorarium by PP or Venmo, two complimentary copies of the print edition, the ebook, and a discount on further copies.
-Plus, we love you forever.
+☛ Storm Cellar requires first serial rights and nonexclusive, ongoing electronic rights, per our guidelines.
+Serial rights revert to author upon publication.
+Contributors receive $10 honorarium by PP or Venmo, two complimentary copies of the print edition, the ebook, and a discount on further print copies; plus, we love you forever.

 Also, if you want, upload up to 20pp. of anything and we'll consider it for publication.